 Purists say that, like some crooked boxer, Charlies Angels took a dive in the third.
 It definitely kind of peters off after occasional flashes of the old magic.
 The Angels had been around long enough now, one guesses, they figured they could take 'er easy.
 EASY!?
 How else had they been taking it?
+Then again, these days a season is only 10 or 12 episodes, back then it was double that.
+Naturally, there'd be some coasting... on all sides, ideally not all at the same time.
 Old plot lines from old Spelling cop shows began to resurface.
-Kate Jackson left at the end, replaced for season four in a stunningly wrong move by high end London model Shelly Hack.
-Way too skinny and posh for the mellow LA vibe of the Ladd and Smith, by the end of season four, Hack too was gone.
-And in the end of season four, the last two-part finale, came the very cool and enchanting Tanya Roberts.
-Critics all say that if she came in on season four instead of Hack then it might still be running today.
-Roberts, man - those aquamarine purple eyes --is a cool hip goddess as natural a fit for the Angels as the day is long.
-But it was just too late.
+Kate Jackson left at the end, replaced for Season IV in a stunningly wrong move by high end London model Shelly Hack.
+Way too skinny and posh for the mellow LA vibe, Hack (whom Cheryl Ladd resembled so closely it seemed like the casting agent was stuck in a type or they were supposed to be not-quite-identical twins), even before the season ended, Hack too was gone.

-But first, season three, episode by episode, in all their sporadically competent glory.
+To that end, here's Season Three, episode-by-episode, in all its sporadically competent glory.
 This is the season wherein, even with Sabrina still in the mix, the Angels seemed to be forgetting how to do their job.
 No longer able to defend themselves, or think on their feet, they fell victim to lazy writing, Old plots were borrowed from Spelling's Honey West, a half-hour, quick-moving series; at an hour, they felt really stretched and empty.
 Allergic to guns, void of moxy, the girls depended on time and again on convenient coincidental machinations and cross-cutting to see them through.
 Thanks to the wavering attention of overtaxed screenwriters like the "Selznick of Spelling" Ernest Lakso, there's also no shortage of easy 'going nowhere slow' old hammy show biz types meandering around the edges of scenes, mugging indiscriminately for, presumably, SAG scale and the chance to get back under the studio roofs like the old times.

 But there's still occasional glimmers of 70s charm and the slyly assertive feminism of the first season; Jill Monroe even comes back for a spell or two, looking dangerously thin but with one hell of an impressive tan.
 And today's Law and Order variations owe a rather large debt to this show and its contemporary and tawdrier later-in-the-evening ancestor, Police Woman.
 Tell your friends, pally.